Privacy policies, disclosures & other legal stuff

 All advertising is in the form of advertisements generated by a third party ad network.
-Those advertisements will be identified as paid advertisements as they are in self-contained boxes, offset from the site's main content.
+Those advertisements are identifiable as paid advertisements as they are in self-contained boxes, offset from the site's main content.

 We are not compensated to provide opinion on products, services, websites or various other topics.
 The views and opinions expressed on this blog are purely our own.
 If we claim or appear to be experts on a certain topic or product or service area, we will only endorse products or services that we believe, based on our expertise and research, are worthy of such endorsement.
 Any product claim, statistic, quote or other representation about a product or service should be verified with the manufacturer or provider.
 Do not rely on EatOrToss.com for medical, legal, or any sort of professional advice, as EatOrToss.com is for informational, educational, and entertainment purposes only.